Design of Antiferromagnetic Second-order Band Topology with Rotation Topological Invariants in Two Dimensions

 Since been proposed five years ago, SOTI has been well studied from the aspects of model constructions and topological classifications.
-The realistic candidate materials is limited.
+The realistic material candidates are limited.
+Comparing with the magnetic substrate induced SOTI \cite{PhysRevLett.125.056402,PhysRevLett.124.166804,PhysRevB.106.195303}, the SOTI phase in the intrinsic AFM (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films would be expected to pose less challenges to experimental realization.
 Focusing on experimentally achieved magnetic systems, \textit{i.e.}, AFM (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films, our work would draw extensive experimental attention.

 \textit{Acknowledgments. ---} This work was supported by the National Natural Science Foundation of China (NSFC, Grants No.~12204074, No.~12222402, No.~11974062, and No. 12147102) and the Shenzhen Institute for Quantum Science and Engineering (Grant No. SIQSE202101).
-D.-S. Ma also acknowledges the funding from the China National Postdoctoral Program for Innovative Talent (Grant No. BX20220367).